Department of Art & Design

-These programs balance a liberal arts framework with real world professional practices specific to the visual arts.
-The program is committed to developing students as effective conceptual thinkers, communicators, and creative problem solvers.
+Our programs balance a liberal arts framework with real-world professional practices specific to the visual arts.
+We are committed to developing students as effective conceptual thinkers, communicators, and creative problem solvers.
+Our programs include:

-The Studio Art major offers students the chance to build skills, explore concepts, employ current technologies, learn safe studio practices, and hone their professionalism.
-With the guidance of mentoring faculty who are active artists themselves, our majors explore a high-caliber variety of course work that prepares them to participate in one of the many facets of the art world.
+Our Studio Art major offers you the chance to build skills, explore concepts, employ current technologies, learn safe studio practices, and hone your professionalism.
+With the guidance of mentoring faculty who are active artists themselves, you will explore a high-caliber variety of course work that prepares them to participate in one of the many facets of the art world.

 The Art History minor provides a rich and unique understanding of social and cultural movements through the lens of art.
 This minor is a good foundation for applying to graduate art and art history programs, and important background for a career in art-related fields such as museum studies, gallery management, architecture, advertising, and art marketing.
-In all, this minor promotes visual literacy, giving our students the ability to become informed citizens who comprehend the power of images to communicate and shape their world.
+This program promotes visual literacy, giving you the ability to become an informed citizens who comprehend the power of images to communicate and shape the world.

 We're dedicated to supporting faculty and students with funding for scholarships and supplies.